What to Know about ICBC's Accident Benefits Changes

 On June 1, 2025, B.C. drivers who drive under 15,000 kilometres annually will be eligible for a new discount on their Optional insurance premium.

-Drivers may save between 10% to 15% on select ICBC Optional coverages, collision coverage for example, depending on how much they drive during their one-year policy term.
+Drivers may save between 10% and 15% on select ICBC Optional coverages, such as collision coverage, depending on how much they drive during their one-year policy term.

-These new savings will be available for drivers renewing their policies.
+These new savings will be available for drivers renewing their ICBC car insurance policies.

 Why choose Western for your ICBC auto insurance: